ameligy/ameligy.github.io/index.md

 ## About

-I am a chemical engineer with over five years of experience in Alberta’s oil and gas sector and hold a Master of Public Policy from the University of Calgary.
+I am a chemical engineer with over five years of experience in Alberta’s oil and gas sector and hold a Master of Public Policy (MPP) from the University of Calgary.
 I work in the Alberta Public Service, supporting cross-government policy coordination and planning.

 Outside of work, I am pursuing my commercial pilot licence, enjoy endurance running, and serve as a board member of the Alpine Club of Canada, Edmonton Section.